Student Clubs & Activities

 There is a wide range of student-led HBS clubs that serve as major vehicles for student interests, activities, and community building in and around social enterprise.

 Social Enterprise Club.
 The Social Enterprise Club seeks to inspire, educate and connect leaders who will create social change in the world.
 The club aims to strengthen the social enterprise opportunities at HBS, cultivate a strong club community of students committed to creating social impact in their careers, and deepen partnerships at HBS, across the University, and within the broader social enterprise community.
-In addition to club-wide programming for members of diverse interests within social enterprise, the club also has six Interest Groups focused on Education, Healthcare, Community & Economic Development, Shared Value, Social Finance, and International Development.
+In addition to club-wide programming for members of diverse interests within social enterprise, the club also has Interest Groups focused on Effective Philanthropy, Education, International Development, and Social Finance.

 Social Enterprise Conference.
 The Social Enterprise Conference is a two-day conference held jointly with students from Harvard Business School and Harvard Kennedy School that provides a forum for exploring the synergies between all sectors to address critical social and environmental issues worldwide.
 The annual, student-led conference has become an important and dynamic event in the global social enterprise field.